KiKiHUN1/Attiny13a-WS2811-12/README.md

 <br>
 -Add a button between pin 3/A3 (#2 leg) and 5v
 <br>
--upload the code with arduino or something
+-Upload the code with arduino or something
 <br>
 -Connect your ledstrips data pin to pin 0 (#5 leg) with some protection resistor(330ohm)
 <br>